lab1092/blender-manual_ja/manual/materials/special_effects/vertex_paint.rst

       Random applying of texture.

 Angle
    This is the rotation angle of the texture brush.
-It can be changed interactively via :kbd:`ctrl-F` in the 3D view.
+It can be changed interactively via :kbd:`Ctrl-F` in the 3D view.
 While in the interactive rotation you can enter a value numerically as well.
 Can be set to:

    User
       Directly input the angle value.
    Rake
       Angle follows the direction of the brush stroke.
-Not available with :guilabel:`3D` textures.
+Not available with *3D* textures.
    Random
       Angle is randomized.